 A district may not claim more students than have been approved by KSDE.
-This number is available to auditors in the Quick Reference Book and is automatically populated in the Audit Application.

 If a district claims more students than they have been approved for, auditors will remove those students who have no other weightings or pick a student who will have the least effect on total weighted enrollment.